sahujyoti50/Pokemon-App/README.md

 Accessibility achieved by adding :

- i.
-Structuring App With Semantic Markup. ii.
-Upgrading Semantic Markup With ARIA Attributes. iii.
-By using Alt Text On Image. iv.
-By Using Casing & Reserved Words.
+ 1. Structuring App With Semantic Markup.
+ 2. Upgrading Semantic Markup With ARIA Attributes.
+ 3. By using Alt Text On Image.
+ 4. By Using Casing & Reserved Words.
- v.
-By Setting Page Titles.
+ 5. By Setting Page Titles.
- vi.
-Using Fragments.
+ 6. Using Fragments.

  reusability is achieved by using component based architecture.
 =================================================================